 Robot Xavier in Singapore

-Officers support “combat” robots because they find them useful for gathering information and apprehending criminals, significantly enhancing safety for individuals interacting with armed suspects.
+Officers support “combat” robots because they find them useful for gathering information and apprehending criminals, significantly enhancing safety for people who interact with armed suspects.
 Professor San also presented these points at the AAAS conference in Phoenix.

 British police are already actively employing a wide range of artificial intelligence technologies.
 Research shows that by utilizing: